Relativity and Singularities - A Short Introduction for Mathematicians: Singularity Theorem

 Integrating this inequality one obtains

 and hence $\theta$ must blow up at a value of $t$ no greater than $t_0=-\frac{n}{\theta_0}$.
 This yields a contradiction, as $\theta$ is smooth function on $V$. \end{proof}

-\begin{Prop} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold, $S$ a time slice, $p \in M$ and $c$ a timelike geodesic through $p$ orthogonal to $S$.
+\begin{Prop} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold, $S$ a Cauchy hypersurface, $p \in M$ and $c$ a timelike geodesic through $p$ orthogonal to $S$.
 If there exists a conjugate point between $S$ and $p$ then $c$ does not maximize length (among the timelike curves connecting $S$ to $p$). \end{Prop}

 \begin{proof} We will provide a sketch of the proof, which is similar to its analogue in Riemannian geometry.
 Let $q$ be a conjugate point along $c$ between $S$ and $p$.
 Then there exists another geodesic $\tilde{c}$, orthogonal to $S$, with the same (approximate) length, which (approximately) intersects $c$ at $q$.
-Let $V$ be a geodesically convex neighborhood of $q$, $r\in V$ a point along $\tilde{c}$ between $S$ and $q$, and $s\in V$ a point along $c$ between $q$ and $p$ (cf. Figure~\ref{Figure_conj}).
+Let $V$ be a geodesically convex neighborhood of $q$, $r\in V$ a point along $\tilde{c}$ between $S$ and $q$, and $s\in V$ a point along $c$ between $q$ and $p$ (cf.~Figure~\ref{Figure_conj}).
 Then the piecewise smooth timelike curve obtained by following $\tilde{c}$ between $S$ and $r$, the unique geodesic in $V$ between $r$ and $s$, and $c$ between $s$ and $p$ connects $S$ to $p$ and has strictly bigger length than $c$ (by the Twin Paradox).
 This curve can be easily smoothed while retaining bigger length than $c$. \end{proof}

 \begin{Remark} As in Riemannian geometry, a the critical values of $\exp_p$ are said to be {\bf conjugate} to $p$.
 Essentially the same proof as that of Proposition~\ref{conjugate_prop} shows that if $c$ is a timelike geodesic connecting $p$ to $q$ and there exists a conjugate point between $p$ and $q$ then $c$ does not maximize length (among the timelike curves connecting $p$ to $q$).
-An example is provided by the points $p$ and $q$ with coordinates $(0,0)$ and $(\pi + \varepsilon, 0)$ in $2$-dimensional anti-de Sitter space (cf. Example~\ref{Hopf-Rinow}(\ref{2dAdS})).
+An example is provided by the points $p$ and $q$ with coordinates $(0,0)$ and $(\pi + \varepsilon, 0)$ in $2$-dimensional anti-de Sitter space (cf.~Example~\ref{Hopf-Rinow}(\ref{2dAdS})).
 As another interesting example, consider circular motions with constant angular velocity in the Schwarzschild solution (not necessarily geodesics).
 From the condition that the tangent vector must be a unit timelike vector,

 one easily obtains

 and hence the proper time along one of these motions is

 Notice that $\Delta \tau$ decreases as $\left|\frac{d\varphi}{dt}\right|$ increases.
 A circular orbit is obtained by setting